LubinLew/mysql-audit/README.md

 ## Disclaimer

-This project is a demon for auditing mysql traffic, It has not been rigorously tested.
+This project is a demo for auditing mysql traffic, It has not been rigorously tested.
 The analysis of the mysql protocol is based on [MySQL Source Code Documentation ](https://dev.mysql.com/doc/dev/mysql-server/latest/) not souce code, so the correctness cannot be guaranteed.